rstudio/keras3/man-src/layer_separable_conv_1d/3-rendered.md

 @description
 This layer performs a depthwise convolution that acts separately on channels, followed by a pointwise convolution that mixes channels.
-If `use_bias` is True and a bias initializer is provided, it adds a bias vector to the output.
+If `use_bias` is TRUE and a bias initializer is provided, it adds a bias vector to the output.
 It then optionally applies an activation function to produce the final output.